kmonopoli/kmonopoli.github.io/index.md

 <img src="/images/photo_3.jpg" alt="image" width="300" align="left" style="display: block;  margin-right: 5px; margin: 5px;" />

-I am a Ph.D. candidate studying Bioinformatics in the [Quantitative and Computational Biosciences & Bioengineering](https://umassmed.edu/es/gsbs/current-students/computational-biomedical-sciences-and-engineering/) Joint Graduate Program at University of Massachusetts Medical School and Worcester Polytechnic Institute.
-I am advised by [Anastasia Khvorova](https://www.umassmed.edu/khvorovalab/) and [Dmitry Korkin](http://korkinlab.org).
-I transitioned from the bench where I studied membrane protein biophysics, to computational research where I am applying machine learning techniques to study small interfering RNAs (siRNAs).
+I am a computational biologist and machine learning scientist working in RNA therapeutics.
+I completed my Ph.D. in Bioinformatics and Machine Learning at the [RNA Therapeutics Institute](https://www.umassmed.edu/rti/) through the Quantitative and Computational Biosciences & Bioengineering Joint Graduate Program at University of Massachusetts Medical School and Worcester Polytechnic Institute, where I was advised by [Anastasia Khvorova](https://www.umassmed.edu/khvorovalab/) and [Dmitry Korkin](http://korkinlab.org).
+I currently work in industry applying machine learning methods to RNA based therapeutic discovery.

+I transitioned from experimental biophysics, where I studied membrane protein structure and function, to computational research focused on small interfering RNAs (siRNAs).
+My work bridges biology and computer science to advance oligonucleotide therapeutics, with an emphasis on modeling RNA sequence activity, understanding gene silencing mechanisms, and developing data driven RNA design algorithms.

-My research bridges biology with computer science to advance therapeutic development and, more generally, expand our understanding of biological processes.
-My primary focus is on applying machine learning techniques to probe the siRNA gene silencing mechanism and develop siRNA sequence design algorithms.
-I am passionate about increasing access to advanced computational algorithms for life science researchers without computational training, through developing easy-to-use computational tools that do not require any computer programming knowledge.
+I am passionate about increasing access to advanced computational methods for life science researchers by building intuitive, user focused tools that do not require programming expertise.

-I conducted my undergraduate studies at the Colorado School of Mines and the University of Massachusetts Amherst where I completed my B.S. *summa cum laude*.
-I completed my M.S. in Biochemistry in the Laboratory of [Alejandro Heuck](https://people.biochem.umass.edu/heuck/research.html) at the University of Massachusetts Amherst.
+I conducted my undergraduate studies at the Colorado School of Mines and the University of Massachusetts Amherst, where I completed my B.S. summa cum laude.
+I earned my M.S. in Biochemistry in the laboratory of Alejandro Heuck at the University of Massachusetts Amherst.

 # Experience